kjohnsen/heman/README.md

 The **heman** theme is inspired by the 80es rainbow color palette.
-I did search for a heman color theme for _vim_ and could not find one, so i decided to make one!
+I did search for a He-Man color theme for _vim_ and could not find one, so i decided to make one!

 This colorscheme supports Terminal and Graphical vim.